EXPLORING STALIS VILLAGE

-In the middle part of Crete, driving in narrow roads through the mountains and unique Cretan sceneries can end up in impressive heavenly beaches and marvelous small villages for a walk around local restaurants and cafes to catch up with regional elderly-Cretan residents and find out hidden secrets and hot-spots of our culture.
+In the center of Crete, driving on narrow roads through the mountains and unique Cretan sceneries can end up in impressive heavenly beaches and marvelous small villages.
+There you can walk around, try local restaurants and cafes and catch up with regional elderly-Cretan residents to find out hidden secrets and hot-spots of our culture.